Session Continuation

 What is session-continuation

-Browsers have many ways to store information for a website.
-Setting cookies is one of them.
-Our JS API (Surfly's Widget) allows you start a Surfly session transferring most of the website's state information like sessionStorage, localStorage, non-httpOnly cookies, and form fields.
+You might already know that our JS API (Surfly's Widget) allows you start a Surfly session transferring most of the website's state information like sessionStorage, localStorage, non-httpOnly cookies, and form fields.

 But sometimes that's not enough and you might need to transfer httpOnly cookies.
 That's when Session continuation comes in.

-Session continuation is a mechanism that allows you to start a Surfly
+Session continuation is a mechanism that allows you to start a Surfly session on a website while preserving httpOnly cookies.

 A user is browsing through a shopping website.
 While they navigate the user struggles filling in the payment form, and they seek help from a support agent.
 The agent starts a Surfly session which opens in an iframe on top of the original website.
 The user doesn't see much of a difference, except for the second cursor on the screen that belongs to the agent.